 Setting deadlines for yourself and your team means that you can plan your work effectively around the dates that the project is required, ensuring that everyone remains organised and ready for the task at hand.
 Without this focus, the project lacks clarity, objectives, and structure, all of which are important for effective project progression.

 Use a project management tool to help you plan your projects

-For projects of any size, it’s useful for deadlines to be set for manageable chunks rather than one looming deadline for the entire project.
-Project management software can help with this, where assigning deadlines, objectives, and resources for individual tasks will make everyone’s life much easier.
-Proposed completion dates, the team responsible, and the RAG status are all clearly displayed when using the Claromentis Project Management Platform, ensuring that deadlines for each task are easy to spot and review when needed.
+For projects of any size, it’s useful to set deadlines manageable chunks rather than one looming deadline for the entire project.
+Project management software can help with this, allowing you to assign deadlines, objectives, and resources for individual tasks, making everyone’s life much easier.
+Key features such as proposed completion dates, project team, and RAG status are all clearly displayed on the project dashboard, ensuring that deadlines for each task are easy to spot and review when needed.

-If the worst happens and a deadline is missed; try not to panic.
+If the worst happens and a deadline is missed, try not to panic.
 Review and learn from the mistakes that were made, and use this information to create an action plan for next time.
-Ask you team for feedback within the Project Management Platform’s inbuilt Discussions feed, and assess common themes and reasons why the deadline was missed.
+Ask your team for feedback within your project management tool’s communication channels, and look out for common themes and reasons why the deadline was missed.
 With this pool of knowledge at your disposal, you will be better informed to set attainable deadlines, and understand how to mitigate issues in the future.

 Check back next week for our fourth blog – How to Solve Project Management Problems: Client Expectations